Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Quantum Fields

-Afterward, we deduce the variance for the number operators.
-This determines if there are fluctuations as well as the class of the created waves (i.e., sub-Poissonian or super-Poissonian).
-Recall that the coherent states are associated with Poissonian distribution because the variance is equal to the mean value.
-However, as we observed for photon number states, the temporal discontinuity may drastically change the situation.
-By doing the required calculations, we infer that
+We continue by deducing the variances of the number operators.
+This allows us to determine the photon number fluctuations and the photon statistics class (sub-Poissonian or super-Poissonian) of the created modes.
+Recall that the coherent state is associated with a Poissonian distribution because the variance of the number operator is equal to the mean value.
+However, as we observed for the number state, the temporal discontinuity may essentially change the situation.
+By again employing Eqs.~(\ref{eq:NOPBTD}) and (\ref{eq:coherent}), we infer that in the case of an input coherent state

-Comparing these results with the ones we achieved for photon number states, we see that unlike Eq.~\eqref{eq:varianceFL}, the variances for the forward and backward modes are not the same ($\Delta n_{b_{\_k}}^2\neq\Delta n_{b_{-\_k}}^2$).
-There is a difference which equals to $\Delta n_{b_{\_k}}^2-\Delta n_{b_{-\_k}}^2=(\tau^2+\Gamma^2)\vert\alpha\vert^2$.
-Notice that the backward mode is again a super-Poissonian wave because $\tau^2>1$, and, consequently, the corresponding variance is larger than the expectation value.
-Concerning the forward mode, initially, we may think that similar to the photon number state, it can be sub- or super-Poissonian because the expression inside the parentheses in Eq.~\eqref{eq:varVARCS} is multiplied by $\Gamma^2$ which can be zero.
-However, as $\Gamma^2$ approaches zero, the expression inside the parentheses tends to infinity.
-By taking a limit, it is seen that in this case, the variance approaches $\vert\alpha\vert^2$.
-If we divide the variance by the expectation value and take the limit, we see that
+Comparing these results with those in Eq.~\eqref{eq:varianceFL} that we achieved for the number state, we see from the first expressions in Eq.~(\ref{eq:varVARCS}) that this time the photon number variances of the forward and backward modes are not the same.
+There is instead a difference which equals $\Delta n_{b_{\_k}}^2-\Delta n_{b_{-\_k}}^2=(\tau^2+\Gamma^2)\vert\alpha\vert^2$.
+From the second expressions in Eq.~(\ref{eq:varVARCS}) we notice that for the backward mode the variance is larger than the expectation value because $\tau>1$.
+Consequently, it corresponds again to super-Poissonian light.
+Concerning the forward mode, one might initially think that similarly to the number state it can have sub- or super-Poissonian statistics, because the expression inside the parentheses in Eq.~\eqref{eq:varVARCS} is multiplied by $\Gamma^2$ which can be zero.
+However, a quick calculation reveals that the variance can be cast into the form $\Delta n_{b_{\_k}}^2=\tau^2(\langle\hat{n}_{b_{\_k}}\rangle+\Gamma^2|\alpha|^2)>1$, which shows that the forward mode is also following super-Poissonian photon statistics.